- This post contains affiliate links. Read more here.

 - Igloo dome provides basic shelter from wind and rain, but not from the cold

-The cord is 5 1/2 feet and steel wrapped for safety and durability and operates at a reasonable voltage (as all heated dog houses and beds should) at 60 watts.
+The cord is 5.5 feet long and steel wrapped for safety and durability.
+It operates at a reasonable voltage (as all heated dog houses and beds should) at 60 watts.

-(Ed. note: If you’re looking for a reliable, but no-frills dog heating mat, we recommend this style; it’s great for active dogs who spend a lot of time outdoors as it cleans up easily and can stand up to heavy use from energetic dogs, tried and tested by the editor of this piece, who kept it plugged in on her covered porch so her dog could be outside when she went to work.)
+Note: If you’re looking for a reliable but no-frills heated dog house pad, we recommend this style.
+It cleans up easily and can stand up to heavy use, making it great for active dogs who spend a lot of time outdoors.
+One Rover editor piloted it to great success, keeping it plugged in on her covered porch so her dog could be outside when she went to work.

 - Fleece cover is easily removed and machine washable